freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/work-with-variable-data-in-c-sharp-console-applications/format-alphanumeric-data-for-presentation-in-c-sharp.md

 ## --assignment--

-Complete the [Format Alphanumeric Data for Presentation in C#](https://learn.microsoft.com/training/modules/csharp-format-strings/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-format-strings/" target="_blank" rel="noreferrer">Format Alphanumeric Data for Presentation in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--